digital legal lab

 The Digital Legal Lab is a joint research network between Tilburg University, the University of Amsterdam, Radboud University Nijmegen and Maastricht University.

 We bring together legal scholars, data scientists and academics from the humanities and social sciences to collaboratively explore the intersection of law, technology & society.
-Our joint research initiative – Digital Legal Studies – is part of the Law Sector Plan, funded by the Dutch Ministry of Education, Culture and Science (OCW).
+Our joint research initiative – Digital Legal Studies – is funded through the Law Sector Plan of the Dutch Ministry of Education, Culture and Science (OCW).

-What is the impact of AI, data, data science and automation on the legal system?
+What is the impact of AI, data, data science, automation and digitalisation on the legal system?

 What regulatory and legal challenges must be addressed to protect digital information, privacy and trust?